My Best Audiobooks & Narrators, Two Decades of Listening

 Filled with unforgettable characters and touching friendships, Philip Pullman’s The Golden Compass (aka Northern Lights) is a must read/listen for all ages.
 A very talented ensemble cast of audiobook narrators including the author and some of my favourites such as Rupert Degas and Sean Barrett, combine together beautifully to bring this wonderful story to life.
 Find out more >>

 Daniel O’Malley’s The Rook is an outlandish sci-fi adventure story with a healthy dose of heart and intelligent humour.
 A fabulous title for the audiobook format, both because of its engaging first-person narrative and a very strong performance by British actress Katy Carmichael who really brought the quirky lead character(s) to life.
 Find out more >>

 Connie Willis’ To Say Nothing of the Dog is one of the most enjoyable audiobooks I have ever listened to.
 Her prose and complex plot lines are delivered seemingly effortlessly in this sci fi oozing intelligence, wit and class.
 Narrator Steven Crossley then takes Willis’ wonderful novel to another level in audio with his perfect comedic timing and colourful characterisation.
 Find out more >>

 Dirk Gently’s Holistic Detective Agency contains Douglas Adam’s trademark offbeat and fantastical elements (Hitchhiker’s Guide to the Galaxy) but its driving force is a much more mature and intelligent brand of humour.

 The dialogue in this novel is top-shelf and my enjoyment of it only enhanced by the fantastic comedic timing of the BBC Audiobook cast including Billy Boyd and Olivia Coleman.
 Find out more >>

 What do you think of our audiobook recommendations?

-They span favourites over more than a decade.
+They span my favourite listening experiences over more than a decade.
 How many have you listened to?